-I’m a freelance journalist and media trainer who recently returned to the Washington, D.C. area after three years in Guadalajara, Mexico.
+I’m a freelance writer, editor and journalism trainer based in College Park, Maryland (in the Washington, D.C. area).
+I recently returned to the U.S. after three years in Guadalajara, Mexico.

 My recent projects include a report for the Center for International Media Assistance examining how media development organizations are helping improve the public’s understanding of climate change and other environmental issues by training reporters and citizens; supporting investigations; and creating innovative ways to gather information, present environmental data and engage the public.